A work begun July 1 2020

 I was also able to conduct more tests to ascertain if the presence of ED glass produces brighter images than an instrument with no ED glass.
 To make the test as fair as possible, I needed a binocular with good dielectric coatings but without ED glass.
 So, I borrowed my son’s Celestron Trailseeker 8 x 32 which I reviewed in an earlier blog.
 This binocular does have those all important dielectric coatings on the roof prisms and is also fully multi-coated like the Kestrel ED binocular.
 Because the apertures are different, I made an aperture stop of 32mm diameter from cardboard and placed it over one of the 42mm objectives on the Kestrel as shown below:

-On the same evening of July 1, I compared the images served up with the stopped-down objective on the Kestrel with those garnered by the full-aperture Celestron Trailseeker 8 x 32, using the same eye to examine both.
+I tested the images served up with the stopped-down objective on the Kestrel, comparing them with those garnered by the full-aperture Celestron Trailseeker 8 x 32, using the same eye to examine both.
 Again I performed these tests at dusk, when the test tree branches some 40 yard distant were in deep twilight.
 The results were quite revealing!
 Conducting the same A/B testing as before, I concluded that there was very little difference in their perceived brightness.
 I did however give the nod to the Kestrel though, but only just!

 This is the second test of this nature that I have conducted, with both results seeming to indicate that ED glass either does not confer brighter images, or, if it does, it’s marginal at best.